scharlau/polar_bears_django/README.md

         path('', views.bears_list, name='bear_list'),
         ]

 We can now open 'bears/views.py' to add the view.
-At the
+At this method to generate a list of bears.

         def bear_list(request):
                 bears = Bear.objects.all()
                 return render(request, 'bears/bear_list.html', {'bears' : bears})

 Next, we need to create the actual html page to display.
+We'll put folders in the place that Django looks for them, which seems like extra work, but is convention.

 As before, create a 'templates' folder under 'bears' and then another 'bears' folder under that.
 Then create a file at 'bears/templates/bears/bear_list.html' which has this simple code:

         <html><head>
         <title>Polar Bear Tracking</title>